jrosdahl/fancy-dabbrev/README.md

 There are many other Emacs packages for doing more or less advanced auto-completion in different ways.
-After trying out some of the more popular ones and not clicking with them, I kept coming back to `dabbrev-expand` due to its simplicity.
+After trying out some of the more popular ones and not clicking with them, I kept coming back to `dabbrev` due to its simplicity.
 Since I missed the preview feature and a way of selecting expansions candidates from a menu if the first candidate isn't the right one, I wrote `fancy-dabbrev`.